twak/winsyn_metadata/README.md

 * _photos_
     * The photos in jpg format and raw format.
     * the file size is around 4Tb.
     * The photographers were provided with this [guidance document](https://github.com/twak/winsyn_metadata/raw/docs/pdfs/labelling_instructions.pdf).
-Adherance to this was generally good, but a minority of the freelance photographers did not follow this document - these were largely deleted during cropping.

 Available from this [metadata repository](https://github.com/twak/winsyn_metadata):